 The holy grail of any company is for every employee to act like an owner, going the extra mile for the good of the organization.
-Many companies have ‘ownership’ somewhere in their values, but few have successfully built a culture to promote, sustain, and grow a sense of ownership among employees.
+Many companies have ‘ownership’ somewhere in their values, but few have successfully built a culture to promote, sustain, and grow a sense of ownership among employees – and a lot of transparency at work.
 Marie Chevrier successfully built that culture at her company, Sampler.

 On a mission to change retail, Chevrier built a serious business over the past five years:

 - The company has been through 20 startup incubators, accelerators, and corporate innovation programs (including L’Oreal’s global innovation accelerator)

 - Sampler has raised millions from top tier investors

 - The Sampler team is set to double in 2019, from 15 to 30 employees

 But her favourite word in the office isn’t “revenue” or “churn” as other marketing-focused founders may hold dear.
 It’s “ownership”.
 I got the chance to connect with Marie to talk more about how Sampler built a culture of ownership (with almost no cost), and how other companies can emulate her.